Every time we use social media, sign up for a mailing list, or download a free app onto our phones, we agree to the provider’s terms of use.

 As governing policies like the EU’s GDPR or California’s CCPA continue to shape the future of data regulation, it is only a matter of time before global expectations around data ownership and data misuse become more explicit expectations in every region.

-If you bank online, use social media, send emails through any large tech platform, then your data is already being shared and sold for profit.
+If you bank online, use social media, or send emails through any large tech platform, then your data is already being shared and sold for profit.
 It’s time to reclaim its worth and use it to unlock premium rewards instead of giving it away for free.

 Invisibly is a platform that allows you to maximize the value of your data and earn brand rewards for it.
 The data collected is the data you decide to share – putting you in direct control, always.
 Connect your bank or credit card account(s), take surveys, and earn points to unlock your rewards from brand partners including Target, Ulta Beauty, Best Buy, and many more.